JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data: Introduction

 \section{Introduction}

 Analyzing biological samples using \textit{untargeted metabolomics}, where masses of thousands of metabolites within a biological sample are detected, presents unprecedented opportunities to characterize the metabolome.
 Annotation, the process of assigning chemical structures to metabolomics measurements, however is riddled with uncertainty.
 Naïvely, one can presume that the measured mass could be used to determine a metabolite’s molecular structure.
-However, a particular molecular mass can map to possibly thousands of candidate molecular structures that share the same chemical formula (e.g., there are 44,374 known molecular structures associated with $C_{12}H_{18}N_2O_2$).
+However, a particular molecular mass can map to possibly thousands of candidate molecular structures that share the same chemical formula.
+For example, there are 44,374 known molecular structures in PubChem that are associated with chemical formula $C_{12}H_{18}N_2O_2$).
+Advanced computational methods promise solutions to address the challenges of annotation uncertainty.
+IPA \citep{del2019integrated} and ipaPy2 \citep{del2023ipapy2} enhance confidence in metabolite identification by integrating additional data such as isotope patterns and adduct formation, to provide statistically rigorous probability estimates for each annotation.
+Mummichog \citep{ li2013predicting} shifts the focus from individual metabolites to entire metabolic pathways, leveraging peak co-occurrence to infer biological relevance even when exact structures remain unknown.
+PUMA \citep{hosseini2020pathway} further advances annotation by applying probabilistic modeling, predicting pathway activity and assigning chemical identities based on generative inference.
+Together, these tools improve annotation accuracy, enhance biological interpretation, and enable a more comprehensive understanding of the metabolome.
+Despite these advances based on analyzing the ionized metabolites, annotation rates remain low.

 With advances in instrumentation, it is now possible to not only measure the mass of ionized molecules, but to also measure masses of ionized molecular fragments.
 Combining liquid chromatography (LC) with mass spectrometry (MS) or combining two such analysis steps (tandem MS/MS) have now become dominant in metabolomics.
 The measured mass spectrum is a collection of peaks (Figure \ref{fig:intro}A).
 Each peak is represented by its mass-to-charge (m/z) ratio, where the charge is known and is often +1 or -1, and a relative intensity.
 Even for an experienced analytical chemist, assigning a chemical structure to LC-MS or MS/MS spectra is an unsolved problem as the spectrum provides a partial view on the measured molecule.
 Indeed, only ions that are formed by the loss or a gain of a charge can be detected by mass spectrometry.